CVteam1115/dataset/README.md

 The structure of the datasets are as follows:

-oil_val : oil painting images
+oil_val.zip : oil painting images

-watercolor_val : watercolor images
+watercolor_val.zip : watercolor images

 oil_test_label.txt : annotations of oil painting images